FAU-LAP/CAMELS_drivers/thorlabs_K10CR1/README.md

 ## Features
-The position can be set and read, and the transition time configured.
+The position can be set and read, together with acceleration and maximum velocity.

 ## Documentation